kubeflow/model-registry/clients/ui/frontend/docs/README.md

 [Architecture]: architecture.md

-# Model REgistry UI Documentation
+# Model Registry UI Documentation

 This is the general documentation of the Model Registry UI.